Autophagy: History

 The field of autophagy research experienced accelerated growth at the turn of the 21st century.
 Knowledge of ATG genes provided scientists more convenient tools to dissect functions of autophagy in human health and disease.
 In 1999, a landmark discovery connecting autophagy with cancer was published by Beth Levine's group.
 To this date, relationship between cancer and autophagy continues to be a main theme of autophagy research.
 The roles of autophagy in neurodegeneration and immune defense also received considerable attention.
 In 2003, the first Gordon Research Conference on autophagy was held at Waterville.
 In 2005, Daniel J Klionsky launched Autophagy, a scientific journal dedicated to this field.
-The first Keystone Symposia Conference on autophagy was held in 2007 at Monterey.
+The first Keystone Symposia on autophagy was held in 2007 at Monterey.
 In 2008, Carol A Mercer created a BHMT fusion protein (GST-BHMT), which showed starvation-induced site-specific fragmentation in cell lines.
 The degradation of betaine homocysteine methyltransferase (BHMT), a metabolic enzyme, could be used to assess autophagy flux in mammalian cells.

 Macro, micro, and Chaperone mediated autophagy are mediated by autophagy-related genes and their associated enzymes.
 Macroautophagy is then divided into bulk and selective autophagy.
 In the selective autophagy is the autophagy of organelles; mitophagy, lipophagy, pexophagy, chlorophagy, ribophagy and others.

 Macroautophagy is the main pathway, used primarily to eradicate damaged cell organelles or unused proteins.
 First the phagophore engulfs the material that needs to be degraded, which forms a double membrane known as an autophagosome, around the organelle marked for destruction.
 The autophagosome then travels through the cytoplasm of the cell to a lysosome in mammals, or vacuoles in yeast and plants, and the two organelles fuse.
 Within the lysosome/vacuole, the contents of the autophagosome are degraded via acidic lysosomal hydrolase.

 Microautophagy, on the other hand, involves the direct engulfment of cytoplasmic material into the lysosome.
 This occurs by invagination, meaning the inward folding of the lysosomal membrane, or cellular protrusion.